Living with advanced prostate cancer

 Appointing someone to make decisions for you

 You, your loved ones, and your doctor or nurse will usually make decisions about your care together.
 But you can choose one or more people to make decisions for you if you’re unable to – for example, if you are unconscious.
-The people you chose won’t be able to make any final decisions about your care, but they should be involved in conversations with health professionals about you care.
+The people you chose won’t be able to make any final decisions about your care, but they should be involved in conversations with health professionals about your care.
 They should be someone you trust, like a family member or friend.
 This person is known as an attorney, and the legal document is known as a lasting power of attorney.

 There are two types of lasting power of attorney, and you might choose someone different as each one.